lorepozo/list-routines/index.md

 ```

 This dataset is in the form of a web server.
 It is currently **highly
 experimental** and subject to significant frequent change.
+Information
+related to not-yet-implemented features are marked with (*).

+# Tasks

+Here are a few machine learning tasks that this dataset aims to provide:
+- Learning a routine via blackbox evaluation.
+- Learning a routine via input-output pairs.
+- Learning a routine via input-output pairs, plus extra valid inputs.
+- Generating adversarial/informative new inputs.
+- (*) Determining whether a routine is conceptually dependent on another routine.

 # Web API